KentaGoto/wgetool/README.md

 ## Description

-wget the URL described in \* .txt.
+This tool are wget the URL listed in the text file (*.txt).

 ## Usage